-This 2-ingredient chocolate ganache is the easiest way to elevate your desserts.
-Made from cream and chocolate chips, it can be used as a glaze, as frosting, a filling, or even to make truffles with.
+This 2-ingredient chocolate ganache is the easiest way to transform your desserts with just cream and chocolate chips!
+Use it to glaze, frost, fill, or even make truffles – it’s easy enough for beginners, decadent enough for chocoholics.

 If I had to favourite out a single dessert element, it would be chocolate ganache.
 This staple recipe is incredibly smooth and silky, not to mention absolutely delicious.
 I love it so much I’ve put together a comprehensive guide about homemade chocolate ganache – everything from making it with its varying ratios, to using it, to storing it.
 It is so versatile, I guarantee it’ll become your go-to baking staple, too.